2006 Wimbledon Championships – Men's singles

 Three-time defending champion Roger Federer defeated Rafael Nadal in the final, 6–0, 7–6(7–5), 6–7(2–7), 6–3 to win the gentlemen's singles tennis title at the 2006 Wimbledon Championships.
-It was his fourth Wimbledon title and his eighth major title overall.
-It would be the first of three consecutive years that Federer and Nadal would contest the Wimbledon final.
+It was his fourth Wimbledon title and eighth major title overall.
+It was the first of three consecutive years when Federer and Nadal would contest the Wimbledon final.

-1992 champion and former world No. 1 Andre Agassi made his last Wimbledon appearance, losing to Nadal in the third round.
+This marked the last Wimbledon appearance of 1992 champion and former world No. 1, Andre Agassi; he lost to Nadal in the third round.